2factorauth/twofactorauth/CONTRIBUTING.md

 ## Site Criteria

-The following is a rough criteria and explanations for what sites should be on 2FA.org.
-If one of the following Criteria is met, it belongs on 2FA.org:
+The following section contains rough criteria and explanations regarding what websites should be listed on twofactorauth.org.
+If one of the following criteria is met, it belongs on twofactorauth.org:

 1. **Personal Info/Image**: Any site that deals with personal info or a person's image.
 An example of a site with **Personal Info** would be their Amazon account and a site regarding **Personal Image** would be one like Twitter.
-2. **Data**: This means data that is either important or sensitive.
-It also is any data relating to Criteria 1.
+2. **Data**: This criteria relates to data that is either important or sensitive.
+   Websites detailed in criteria 1 also fit this criteria.
 3. **Money**: Any site that deals with money.
-4. **Control**: This is a more general Criteria that includes sites that give access to things that might infringe upon Criteria 1, 2, and 3.
-An example of this is a site that allows remote access.
+4. **Control**: This criteria is more general, in that it includes sites that give access to things that may infringe upon criteria 1, 2, or 3.
+An example of this is a website that allows remote access to a device.

-If you have any questions regarding whether or not a site matches one of the Criteria, just open an Issue and we'll take a look.
+If you have any questions regarding whether or not a site matches one of the criteria, simply open an issue and we'll take a look.

 ### Excluded Sites

-A list for excluded sites has also been created to ensure sites that have been removed don't get re-added.
+A list for excluded sites has also been created to ensure sites that have been removed are not added in the future.
 The list also contains the reason for its removal.

 View the complete list in the [EXCLUSION.md file][exclude].